Camelus knoblochi: Distribution and ecology

 Remains of Camelus knoblochi span from Ukraine in the west, southwards into the Caucasus and Central Asia, and across the Urals into Mongolia and into Northeast China.
 During the Late Pleistocene, its distribution was restricted from the Urals eastwards.
 The habitat of the species was primarily steppe, and to a lesser degree, forest steppe, rather than the desert environments inhabited by living Bactrian camel species.
-During the Late Pleistocene in Mongolia and northern China, the species coexisted alongside other megafauna like the woolly rhinoceros, Merck's rhinoceros, the elephant Palaeoloxodon, the buffalo Bubalus wansijocki. the giant deer Sinomegaceros ordosianus, Przewalski's horse, Asiatic wild asses, and argali.
+During the Late Pleistocene in Mongolia and northern China, the species coexisted alongside other megafauna like the woolly rhinoceros, Merck's rhinoceros, the elephant Palaeoloxodon, the buffalo Bubalus wansjocki. the giant deer Sinomegaceros ordosianus, Przewalski's horse, Asiatic wild asses, and argali.
 In the Volga region during Middle Pleistocene, it lived alongside Merck's rhinoceros, the elephant-sized rhinoceros Elasmotherium sibiricum (sometimes called the Siberian unicorn), steppe bison, the giant Irish elk, saiga antelope and red deer.

 Isotopic analysis suggests that the species was a browser on C_{3} vegetation.